Cybersecurity Survival: A Practical Scenario

 Walk through a simulated breach to understand which skills actually matter in real-world incident response.

 If that doesn't scare you off, good.
-Let me tell you what I actually think matters.

 # Find which IPs had the most failed SSH attempts in the last hour